Join or Renew

 (Illustration of Threatened Places)

 The recipients of the Foundation's 2013 Preservation Awards are pictured above.
 The annual celebration was held in May as part of National Preservation Month.

 Tar Heels Go Walking

-A Partnership with New Hanover County Schools since 2009, Historic Wilmington Foundation guides have delivered 172 tours for more than 7,000 third graders, their teachers and parent volunteers..
+A Partnership with New Hanover Country Schools since 2009, Historic Wilmington Foundation celebrates its 5th year and the guides who have delivered over 280 tours to more than 12,000 third graders, 1,000 parents, and 500 teachers.
 The tour educates students about historic preservation, public art, and Wilmington history and development.

 Tar Heels Go Walking received a Gertrude S. Carraway Award of Merit for outstanding achievement from Preservation North Carolina in 2010.

 Interested in becoming a tour guide for an excited group of 3rd graders?
 Contact us now at email@example.com or call us at 910.762.2511!